Assembly or Inspection Documents: Sample of How to Create Process Documents

 pcbvie8

-1. Assign Step Numbers to the part numbers on the PCB
+1. Assign Step Numbers to the part numbers on the PCB (optional but normally done)

-3. Add annotation overlays to Steps (optional)
+3. Add annotation overlays to Steps (optional but normally done)

 4. Print the assembly or inspection documents

-Step 1.
-For our PCB assembly in the figure below Step 1 is assigned to the first Part Number and Step 2 to the second part number and Step 3 to the other Part Numbers.
-If desired you can further add Substeps to these Steps to further breakdown these operations.
+Next for our sample PCB assembly in the figure below, Step 1 is assigned to the first part number, Step 2 to the second part number, and Step 3 to the remaining part numbers.

 Note: When a PCB is first imported into the Unisoft software all part numbers are assigned to Step 1.